Scream queen: Beginnings (1910s–60s)

-The prominence of women in horror films dates back to the silent movie era, with notable examples including the productions The Cabinet of Dr. Caligari (1920) and Nosferatu (1922).
+American actresses rose to fame, in the 1920s during the prominence of the silent movie era.
+The prominence of women in horror films dates back to the with notable examples including the productions The Cabinet of Dr. Caligari (1920) and Nosferatu (1922).
 George Feltenstein, film historian and senior vice president of theatrical catalog marketing at Warner Home Video, states, "Women screaming in terror has been a Hollywood mainstay – even when films were silent".
 Fay Wray, an actress starring in King Kong (1933), is sometimes referred to as the "very first scream queen".
-Anne Gwynne, Chris Pine's grandmother, is known for scream queen roles in the 1930s and 1940s.
+Anne Gwynne is known for scream queen roles in the 1930s and 1940s.

 Janet Leigh, playing Marion in Alfred Hitchcock's Psycho (1960), is regarded as "one of the most iconic" scream queens in horror film history.

-Veronica Cartwright was also a prominent scream queen of the 1970s; however, she found her beginnings as a scream queen in Alfred Hitchcock’s The Birds in the 1960s.
-Later in the 1970s she appeared in the 1978 remake of Invasion of the Body Snatchers as well as Alien in 1979.
+Veronica Cartwright appeared in the horror scene with Alfred Hitchcock's The Birds in 1963.
+She would later rise as a prominent scream queen in the 1970s, thanks to her appearances in the 1978 remake of Invasion of the Body Snatchers and Alien in 1979.